 LinkedIn now offers official assessments that you can take in order to be certified in specific skills.
 Adding these badges to your profile show your strength in these topics, which is especially important when employers are deciding whether or not to send you on to the technical challenges.
 It takes time and effort on their end to send diagnostics, so they want to make sure that is worth it.

 You can also add other skills to your profile and ask classmates, friends, former coworkers, and former managers to endorse you for these skills.
 Employers likely take these with a grain of salt as they are less official than the assessments, but they are still helpful when they are checking to see if you are being truthful.
 Recommendations are also an excellent source of proof.
 At the end of your internships or if you have had a particularly close relationship with a professor, you can ask them to write a recommendation on your LinkedIn.

 LinkedIn profiles are becoming as important as resumes when you are in the application and interview process for a new job.
-With the above tips, you should be able to optimize your LinkedIn so that you stand out, even when you do not have a lot of experience.
+With the above tips, you should be able to optimize your LinkedIn so that your new grad LinkedIn profile stands out, even when you do not have a lot of experience.

 Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows application responses triple.

 If you want to work with our mentors 1-on-1 to get help with your resume, LinkedIn profile, or with any other aspect of the job search, become a Pathrise fellow.